harvard-edge/MAVBench/README.md

 - TODO: should use git submodule insted of git cloning manually in the setup.bash (note that this way, we can stick to a specific commit too)
 - if the user wants to build pkgs using catkin, he/she needs to make sure to source setup_var_env.sh first
+- augment setup_env_var to export host_ip which will be used by all the aps.
 ### How to RUN
 source tx2/setup_env.sh
 source tx2/catkin_ws/devel/setup.bash